 - Gently fold in your dusted guava paste and white chocolate into your cookie dough

-- Scoop onto a parchment lined cookie sheet and bake!
+- Scoop onto a parchment lined cookie sheet and chill for 15 minutes before baking!

 white chocolate chunks vs. white chocolate chips